 At the end of its first century of existence the Arya Samaj Movement in Fiji is the proud owner and manager of a number of educational institutions.

-Vision of Arya Samaj in Fiji: The vision of Arya Samaj in Fiji is to evolve "A society where everyone is literate and conforms to acceptable moral, spiritual, cultural and social values."
+Vision of Arya Pratinidhi of Fiji: The vision of Arya Pratinidhi Sabha of Fiji is: To evolve a society where everyone is literate and conforms to acceptable moral, spiritual, cultural and social values.

-The Mission Statement of Arya Samaj in Fiji is " To provide learning opportunities to all through:
+The Mission Statement of Arya Pratinidhi Sabha of Fiji is: To provide learning opportunities to all through:

 MANAGEMENT: The affairs of individual Samajs are managed by officials elected every March by their respective members under the provisions of Local Samaj Constitution provided for by the National Organization - Arya Pratinidhi Sabha.

 The affairs of the National Body - Arya Pratinidhi Sabha of Fiji are managed by an Executive Committee comprising of 13 Office Bearers and 35 representatives from affiliated Samaj’ elected at AGM every June.
 Other functions of administration of Sabha are vested in the various subcommittees and Boards of Governors/School Committees by appointment of the National Executive at the post Convention (AGM) Executive meeting.

 The Arya Mahila Mandals and Arya Yuva Dals are an integral part of the Samajs and are very active at Samaj and National level.

 The Sabha’s Headquarters is situated at its property at 1 Ono Street, Samabula, Suva and with major renovations carried out in August 2004 now houses its Secretariat, Meeting Centre, the Vedic Pustakalaya (Library) and the Vedic Book Centre.